Today 1,890 babies will be born in Malawi

 In response to the rising number of maternal deaths and orphaned babies in Malawi, Davona Church and Margaret East, opened the doors of Open Arms’ first Infant Home in 1995 caring for 27 newborn orphaned babies.

-Rosemarie and Neville Bevis took over in 2000.
-It was then that Neville founded Open Arms Malawi as a registered UK charity and the funding trust for Open Arms Infant Homes.
-In 2016 Charlie McCaulder became director of the operation and the team in Malawi.
+In 2000 and Open Arms Malawi was set up as a registered UK charity and funding trust for Open Arms Infant Homes.

-Since 1995 the single infant home has expanded to two infant homes, Harrogate house, five foster homes, eight nursery schools and an outreach program that serves over 200 families in southern Malawi.
+Since 1995 the single infant home has expanded to two infant homes, a family base care programme, nine nursery schools and an outreach program that covers the whole of southern Malawi.

 While we cannot fix all the problems in Malawi, there is a special role for us to play in the lives of the children that we care for.
-By giving vital support through the early years children can go back to their families and communities happy and healthy with the hope of a brighter future together.
+By giving short term vital support when a child's life is at risk means that they can survive their early years and go back to their families and communities happy and healthy with the hope of a brighter future together.